How-To Government

 Next step: Write out the new process.
 Evaluate yourself.
 Write a nice PDF with a title, executive summary, author, date, and even pretty colors.
 Share it with the team with a note like "Here's a new draft process I propose and how I evaluated my project."
 Provide a date deadline for them to provide feedback, and write that you're assuming they're okay with all this if you get no response by that date.
 You get no response.
 Now you can move forward.

 Yes, you're doing their job.
 Yes, you shouldn't have to.
 No, this isn't exactly an approval.
-But remember the "Serenity Prayer".
-Do what's best for you and your projects.
+But it's useful.

 Be sure to CC many people.